xchem/fragalysis-stack-kubernetes/services/README.md

 various `.service` files do.

 ## Installing services
-Edit the specific service file to match your needs and then install it, with the following sequence of commands (assuming you're in the project root): -
+Edit the specific service file to match your needs and then install it.
+For example, you can install the the `check-applications` service with the following sequence of commands (assuming you're in the project root): -

     SERVICE=check-applications

     sudo cp services/${SERVICE}.service /lib/systemd/system
     sudo chmod 644 /lib/systemd/system/${SERVICE}.service
     sudo systemctl daemon-reload